-- Computer Groups: View all computer groups created in JetPatch as well groups imported from external systems, such as WSUS.
+- Endpoint Groups: View all computer groups created in JetPatch as well as groups imported from external systems, such as WSUS.

 - Maintenance Schedules: A library of maintenance time slots that are assigned to servers, Remediation Plans will run on each endpoint according to the maintenance schedule.

 - Workflows: A library of workflows the system follows while executing the Remediation Plan.

 - Tasks: A library of automated tasks the user can choose from when creating and editing workflows.

 - Scripts: A library of Scripts the automated tasks are based on.

 Step 2: Endpoint Readiness